PolyOculus: Simultaneous Multi-view Image-based Novel View Synthesis: Introduction

 \section{Introduction}

-This paper considers the problem of generating novel, plausible views of a scene given a limited number of known views, also known as novel view synthesis (NVS).
-We propose a novel formulation of the problem that is able to generate a variable number of new views given any number of known views.
-Unlike previous work in this space, our approach is not limited to generating a single image at a time and can condition on zero, one, or more views.
-As a result, when generating a large number of views, our method is not restricted to a low-order autoregressive generation approach and is better able to maintain generated image quality over large sets of images.
-Further, it allows for the generation of sets of camera views that have no natural sequential ordering, like loops and binocular trajectories.

-Novel view synthesis (NVS) generally aims to predict scene appearance from new perspectives, given multiview posed images. \textit{Generative} NVS (GNVS) is more general: for instance, given a single image of a hallway with an unobserved room, can we generate plausible novel views from \textit{inside} the room?
-This becomes a conditional generative modeling problem, asking for images that match the previously observed views and their implied 3D scene structure.
-Existing work is either limited in its extrapolative capacity (e.g., cannot move the camera arbitrarily) or suffers from cross-view inconsistency (i.e., scene changes occur between generated frames).
-In this work, we mitigate the latter problem without incurring the former limitation by pinpointing and addressing a significant issue with the ordered autoregressive approach that characterizes existing image-based GNVS models.
-Our primary innovation is a reformulation of the model as \textit{set-to-set} generation, meaning we condition on a set of zero or more posed images to generate a set of output views in a simultaneous and self-consistent manner.
-The resulting model outperforms existing models in terms of image quality and also removes a fundamental yet previously unquestioned assumption about the ordered nature of viewpoint trajectories.
-By removing this assumption, our set-based method particularly improves performance on trajectories where a natural ordering is unclear.
+The goal of novel view synthesis (NVS) is to predict scene appearance from new perspectives, given multi-view posed images. \textit{Generative} NVS (GNVS) considers the case where NVS is severely under-constrained: for instance, given a single image of a hallway with an unobserved room, can we generate plausible novel views from \textit{inside} the room?
+This is a conditional generative modeling problem, asking for images that match the previously observed views with potentially limited content overlap, and their implied 3D structure.
+Existing work is either limited in its extrapolative capacity (e.g., cannot move the camera arbitrarily) or suffers from cross-view inconsistency (i.e., implausible changes between generated frames).
+In this work, we mitigate the latter problem without incurring the former limitation by addressing a significant issue with the ordered autoregressive approach that characterizes existing image-based GNVS models.
+Our primary innovation is a reformulation of the model as \textit{set-to-set} generation, meaning we condition on a set of posed images to generate another set of output views in a simultaneous and self-consistent manner.
+The resulting model outperforms existing methods in terms of image quality but also removes a fundamental yet previously unquestioned assumption about the ordered nature of viewpoint trajectories.
+By doing so, our set-based method particularly improves performance on trajectories where a natural ordering is unclear.